Norbert Kricke

-One of his more famous works is the Water Forest (1957) outside the Gelsenkirchen Opera House (Musiktheater im Revier).
-He also created wire sculptures for Münster Theatre (1955/56) and fountains for the University of Baghdad.
+One of his more famous works is the Röhrendickicht (thicket of pipes, 1957) outside the Gelsenkirchen opera house Musiktheater im Revier.
+He also created wire sculptures for Theater Münster (1955/56) and fountains for the University of Baghdad.
 He is generally known for his theories on the use of flowing water in art, shared with the critic John Anthony Thwaites (1909–1981).